amr1ta/simplesite_project/README.md

 5. assert the column is sorted in ascending order

-**Scenario 2**: Verifying if a string matches values in the NAME and COMPLEXITY columns, the corresponding rows are returned and other rows are filtered out
+**Scenario 2**: Verify if a string matches values in the NAME and COMPLEXITY columns, the corresponding rows are returned and other rows are filtered out

 Steps:
 1. load url